Europe and US reveal opening Ryder Cup pairings

 That means Scotland's Robert MacIntyre and Denmark's Nicolai Hojgaard will make their first Ryder Cup appearances in the afternoon fourballs.

+"It's a golf course which demands a lot out of you physically.
+I think it's an ideal situation where you don't necessarily play everyone all five sessions.

+"The eight guys I have down on paper, I feel, put us in the best position to get us off to a great start."We are very confident putting out Scottie and Sam.
+There's some experience and chemistry in there as well."

-Friday morning's session of four alternate shot foursomes matches will be followed by four fourball matches in the afternoon.
+Friday morning's session of four foursomes matches will be followed by four fourball matches in the afternoon.
 Saturday will replicate that with 12 singles matches on Sunday.

 The United States, as defending champions, need 14 points to retain the Ryder Cup, with Europe requiring 14½ to regain the trophy.